Alfreton Nursery School’s Jane Blant and Amanda Hubball explain how they are engaging children in science, technology, engineering, art and maths…

 Children will achieve success in many different fields of study if they have a positive approach to mathematical learning.

-According to Mark Oliver, in an article entitled ‘The Science Behind Kids’ Obsession With Trains’, train play can have a significant impact on improving STEAM skills and there is a direct correlation between spatial reasoning and SATs maths scores.
-Hence, simply engaging children in play with trains, wheels and balls is a fantastic first-hand experience that will enhance their STEAM journey.
+According to Mark Oliver, in an article entitled ‘The Science Behind Kids’ Obsession With Trains’, train play can have a significant impact on improving STEAM learning skills and there is a direct correlation between spatial reasoning and SATs maths scores.
+Hence, simply engaging children in play with trains, wheels and balls is a fantastic first-hand experience that will enhance their STEAM learning journey.

 Through Leuven Scales observations of children’s interests, involvement and emotional wellbeing, we gained further insight into the precise levels of engagement and how we could improve the quality of the resources and the immediate nursery environment.